Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Abstract

 \section{Abstract}

-We present an efficient method for estimating energy levels from lattice QCD correlation functions by computing the eigenvalues of the transfer matrix of the corresponding lattice QCD Hamiltonian.
-This method is equivalent to the Lanczos procedure introduced recently \cite{Wagman:2024rid}, but more general and simpler to implement.
-We demonstrate the efficacy of the method by calculating the two lowest energy levels of a large number of hadrons including a few nuclei.
-While the signal-to-noise problem does not improve significantly, the extracted energy levels are found to be more reliable, compared to those extracted by conventional methods.
-Within a given statistical dataset the proposed method can effectively account for both statistical uncertainties and systematic errors, including those arising from the fitting window, and hence can reliably be employed in lattice QCD calculations.
+We present an efficient method for extracting energy levels from lattice QCD correlation functions by computing the eigenvalues of the transfer matrix associated with the lattice QCD Hamiltonian.
+While mathematically and numerically equivalent to the recently introduced Lanczos procedure~\cite{Wagman:2024rid}, our approach introduces a novel prescription for removing spurious eigenvalues using a kernel density estimator (KDE) and Gaussian-convoluted histogram method.
+This strategy yields a robust and stable estimate of the energy spectrum, outperforming the Cullum-Willoughby filtering technique in efficiency.
+In addition, we detail how this method can be applied to extract overlap factors from two-point correlation functions, as well as matrix elements from three-point functions with a current insertion.
+Furthermore, we extend the methodology to accommodate correlation matrices constructed from a variational basis of operators, with its Block formulation.
+We demonstrate the efficacy of this framework by computing the two lowest energy levels for a broad range of hadrons, including several nuclei.
+Although the signal-to-noise ratio is not significantly improved, the extracted energy levels are found to be more reliable than those obtained with conventional techniques.
+Within a given statistical ensemble, the proposed method effectively captures both statistical uncertainties and systematic errors, including those arising from the choice of fitting window, making it a robust and practical tool for lattice QCD analysis.